Easy to make soft Christmas cookies that are perfect for sugar cookie cut outs. They are so chewy! You can add colored sugar or icing on top.

 - ½ teaspoon salt

 - Rainbow sprinkles

-- In a medium-sized bowl mix together flour, baking powder and salt.
+- In a mixing bowl stir together flour, baking powder and salt.

-- In a large bowl cream together butter and sugar with electric hand mixer until fluffy.
-Add in eggs and vanilla and continue mixing.
-Add in flour mixture and continue mixing until everything is fully combined.
-Cover dough with plastic wrap and place in the refrigerator for at least 2 hours.
+- In another large mixing bowl add sugar and butter and beat with a electric hand mixer until fluffy.
+Add eggs and vanilla and continue to beat until well combined.
+Add in flour mixture into sugar mixture and continue to mix until a cookie dough forms.

 - Wrap the dough in plastic wrap and place in the refrigerator for 2 hours.

 - Preheat oven to 350 degrees F. Spray 2 cookie sheets with nonstick spray.

 - Divide the dough in 2 balls.
 Using a rolling pin, roll out dough into 1/4 inch thickness.
 Use cookie cutters to cut out shapes.
 Place cookies on baking sheet.
 Continue until all the dough is gone.

 - Sprinkle the cookies with colored sugar and bake for 8-10 minutes, or until the edges turn a light brown.
 Remove from oven and allow to cool.
 If you prefer to use icing, bake the cookies and then add icing once the cookies are cool.

 Leave a Comment